DOCUSIGN SITES & SERVICES TERMS AND CONDITIONS

 12.2 Relationship.
 At all times, you and DocuSign are independent contractors, and are not the agents or representatives of the other.
 These Terms are not intended to create a joint venture, partnership, or franchise relationship between the parties.
 Non-parties do not benefit from and cannot enforce these Terms.
 There are no third-party beneficiaries to these Terms.
 You must not represent to anyone that you are an agent of DocuSign or are otherwise authorized to bind or commit DocuSign in any way without DocuSign’s prior written authorization.

 12.3 Trade Restrictions.
-You acknowledge that the Site, Documentation, and/or DocuSign Services and any related products, information, documentation, Software, technology, technical data, and any derivatives thereof, that DocuSign makes available (collectively “Excluded Data”) are subject to the export control and sacntions laws and regulations of the United States and other countries that may prohibit or restrict access by certain persons or from certain countries or territories ("Trade Restrictions").
-You represent and warrant that: (a) you are not (i) located in an embargoed country or territory, (ii) under the control of an entity organized in or a resident of an embargoed country or territory, (iii) listed on any U.S. government list of persons or entities with which U.S. persons are prohibited from transacting, including, but not limited to, OFAC’s List of Specially Designated Nationals and Other Blocked Persons, the U.S. State Department's Nonproliferation Sanctions lists, the U.S. Commerce Department’s Entity List or Denied Persons List located at https://www.export.gov/article?id=Consolidated-Screening-List; or (iv) subject to end destination export control regulations, such as, but not limited to, the U.S. Export Administration Regulations and U.S. Government EU Dual-Use Regulation EC 428/2009.
+You acknowledge that the Site, Documentation, and/or DocuSign Services and any related products, information, documentation, Software, technology, technical data, and any derivatives thereof, that DocuSign makes available (collectively “Excluded Data”) are subject to the export control and sanctions laws and regulations of the United States and other countries that may prohibit or restrict access by certain persons or from certain countries or territories currently including, but not limited to, Cuba, the Crimea region of the Ukraine and Sudan, Iran, North Korea and Syria (“Trade Restrictions”).
+You represent and warrant that you are not: (i) located in an embargoed country or territory, (ii) under the control of an entity organized in or a resident of an embargoed country or territory, (iii) listed on any U.S. government list of persons or entities with which U.S. persons are prohibited from transacting, including, but not limited to, OFAC’s List of Specially Designated Nationals and Other Blocked Persons, the U.S. State Department's Nonproliferation Sanctions lists, the U.S. Commerce Department’s Entity List or Denied Persons List located at https://www.export.gov/article?id=Consolidated-Screening-List; or (iv) subject to end destination export control regulations, such as, but not limited to, the U.S. Export Administration Regulations and U.S. Government EU Dual-Use Regulation EC 428/2009.
 You are solely responsible for complying with Trade Restrictions for all Excluded Data and any of its content transmitted through the Site.